 Other foods such as spinach, onion, potato (sweet and normal), and tomatoes are all high in vitamin C and make good additions to salads or main meals.
 If you’re looking for a quick boost of vitamin C, try blending fruits to make a smoothie or prepare cuts of fruit the night before so you can snack on the go.

 Vitamin B6 is part of a wider vitamin B group of essential nutrients.
-It contributes to enzyme reactions affecting the metabolism and also helps your blood carry oxygen around the body (it’s use is in the production of hemoglobin).
+It contributes to enzyme reactions affecting the metabolism.
+It also helps your blood carry oxygen around the body (it’s use is in the production of hemoglobin).
 A lack of vitamin B6 can lead to feeling weak and tired, a low mood, loss of appetite, and skin complaints.
 Like vitamin C, vitamin B6 is not produced or stored by the body, so daily intake is needed.

 For alternatives (and to give your meal recipes a real workout), try adding avocado, chickpeas, ricotta cheese, or dried fruit.